cziter15/ha-util-hwmon/README.md

 2. Extract the contents of the .zip file to your desired location.
 3. Open a command prompt with administrative privileges.
 4. Navigate to the directory where you extracted HWMon.
-5. Run `hwmon.exe install` to install the task.
+5. Run `monitor.exe install` to install the task.

 HWMon uses the Windows Task Scheduler to run with escalated privileges on boot.